1. Qualifying Employment

 The maximum amount of support that the LRAP will provide is the scheduled standard payments for private student loans and IBR payments for federal student loans.

 Graduates may obtain an application form from the Berkeley Law Web site or Financial Aid Office.
 Submitted applications must contain all pertinent information regarding educational loans, employment and income.
-The application deadlines are May 1 for the July-December eligibility period and November 1 for the January-June eligibility period.
-The LRAP Coordinator will inform applicants about their eligibility and provide approved applicants with the promissory note and statement of rights and responsibilities for their LRAP forgivable loan.
+The Financial Aid Office accepts LRAP applications on a rolling application cycle.
+Continuous applicants must submit the application for the new cycle no later than within the month the new eligibility period starts.
+In order to provide funding at the beginning of each pay period, we encourage applicants to submit their forms prior to our deadline.
+The LRAP Administrator will inform applicants about their eligibility and provide approved applicants with the promissory note and statement of rights and responsibilities for their LRAP forgivable loan.
 Program participants will not receive their forgivable loan until they complete and return their promissory note and statement of rights and responsibilities to the Berkeley Law Financial Aid Office.

-LRAP participants must apply for the cancellation of their LRAP forgivable loan at the end of each eligibility period.
-They must submit their application by August 31 for the January-June eligibility period and February 28 for the July-December eligibility period.
-The LRAP Coordinator will inform participants whether their forgivable loan has been canceled.
+LRAP participants must apply for the cancellation of their LRAP forgivable loan within 30 days of the end of each their LRAP contract.
+The LRAP Administrator will inform participants whether their forgivable loan has been canceled.

 The Financial Aid Office encourages students and graduates to consult with the LRAP Coordinator regarding LRAP eligibility prior to submitting an application if they have questions or concerns about their eligibility for the program.
 If an application is denied, the applicant may submit an appeal to the Assistant Dean of Financial Aid.
 If the appeal is denied, the applicant may submit an appeal to the Dean of the Law School.